Background

 Can I get car insurance as a student with no driving experience?

-Yes, all UK insurers must offer quotes to new drivers with a valid provisional or full licence.
-Expect to pay higher premiums initially (£2,000-3,000+ for 17-18 year olds), with costs reducing as you gain experience and build a no claims bonus.
+Yes.
+All UK insurers must offer quotes to drivers with a valid provisional or full licence under FCA regulations[10].
+Expect to pay £2,000-3,000+ for your first year as a 17-18 year old, with costs reducing as you gain experience and build a no claims bonus.

 Is telematics insurance worth it for students?